J.E. Duryee

 Before Antietam

 In 1860 he was 21 years old, lived with his parents, and was a merchant, probably in his father's lumber business in New York City.
 He enlisted as a Private in Company F, 7th New York Militia on 17 April 1861 in New York City and served with them in garrison at Washington, DC.
 He was appointed First Lieutenant, Company G, 5th New York Infantry (his father Abram's unit) on 9 May 1861 and was promoted to Captain on 8 September 1861.
-He resigned effective 24 September 1861 to accept appointment on that date as Lieutenant Colonel of the 2nd Maryland Infantry.
+He resigned effective 24 September 1861 to accept an appointment of 21 September as Lieutenant Colonel of the 2nd Maryland Infantry.

 On the Campaign